How to find the best schools in Bali in 2021

 What extracurricular activities can children do in Bali?

-Sometimes the numbers are small for certain classes, for example with certain sports, and the class might not be able to go ahead.
-Still, there are plenty of extra-curricular activities to discover that can be done after school.
-There are dedicated Facebook Groups to give you inspiration and where people advertise their lessons and workshop activities.
-My children did swimming lessons in our villa pool, Bahasa lessons, tennis, art, and soccer.
+Depending on number of participants, some activities may be limited or cancelled due to the lack of numbers.
+It did get frustrating at times when you child’s favourite sports doesn’t have enough children to make a team.
+Still, there are plenty of extra-curricular activities to discover that can be done after school and on the weekends.
+There are dedicated Facebook Groups to give you inspiration and this is also where people advertise their lessons, events, workshops/activities.
+My children throughout the years did swimming lessons in our villa pool, Bahasa lessons, tennis, art, soccer, cooking, surfing, drama, and volleyball.

 Depending where you live, the Finns Club in Canggu (Next to the Canggu Community School) as a large after school sports program that includes Soccer, Boxing, Swimming, Tennis, Rugby, Surfing, Muay Thai, Fencing, CapoDeoeira, Basketball and Ten Pin Bowling.